graveja0/health-care-markets/README.md

 hospitals as used by those in 19128.

-With this correlation (shading) in mind, we can now focus on the dendogram on the righthand side of the plot.
+With this correlation (shading) in mind, we can now focus on the dendrogram on the righthand side of the plot.
 For example, heatmap cells shaded bright red indicate clusters of ZIPs where patients essentially go the same hospitals.
-This results in a pairing of ZIPs far down the tree diagram represented in the dendogram.
+This results in a pairing of ZIPs far down the tree diagram represented in the dendrogram.
 In other words, sets of ZIP codes that essentially use the same hospitals will get paired together far down the hierarchy.